Everglow0214/The_Adaptive_Dynamic_Programming_Toolbox/README.md

 # The-Adaptive-Dynamic-Programming-Toolbox

-The Adaptive Dynamic Programming Toolbox is a MATLAB-based software package that solves optimal control problems.
+The Adaptive Dynamic Programming Toolbox (ADPT) is a MATLAB-based software package that solves optimal control problems.

 To use the toolbox, please add the folder `src` to MATLAB search path.